jaragont/orchestration-workshop/_pages/3-using-orms.md

 ### Relationships

 Amazing!
 You've now created the `Address` ORM mapped class as well.
-As you might recollect, the tables `address` and `customer` are related, where the `address_id` column in `customer` is the foreign key to the `id` column in `address`.
+As you may remember, the tables `address` and `customer` are related, where the `address_id` column in `customer` is the foreign key to the `id` column in `address`.
 Let's represent this relationship in ORMs.

 This is how `Address` will look like.